PESolut/leet-code/README.md

 So, we will always get the single element because all the same ones will evaluate to 0 and 0^single_number = single_number.
 Time: O(n)
 Space: O(1)

+## GET Route:

+This route performs all versions of our approaches that take a list of numbers provided as a query parameter and returns the result.

 ## Request